qupworld-ios/podspec-frameworks-v2/README.md

 # Podspecs xcframework
-All prebuilt podspecs are used for our apps
+All prebuilt (swift 5.3) podspecs are used for our apps

 # Create new specs
 1. Build the binary with `Carthage`